In this article, we’re going to reveal the 3 key steps to a clean Amazon business exit.

 If you’re using just a very small pool, the value of your business decreases.

-Because you’re too reliable on just a minute group of customers.
+Because you’re too reliant on just a minute group of customers.

 Let’s say that one of them shuts down their operations.
-All of a sudden, you’ve got even less buyers and suppliers.
+All of a sudden, you’ve got even fewer buyers and suppliers.
 It’s hardly attractive to potential buyers of your company.

 It’s much smarter to widen your scope by working with a large number of clients.
 Diversification is, indeed, one of the most effective ways of safeguarding the future of your business, regardless of your niche.

 Throughout your exit plan, you need to look at different ways you can reach new audiences.
 Who buys your products?
 Diversify your audience.